itsurfavsong/til/mysql/basic-query-1.md

 	fire_at IS NULL;
 ```
 ---
-3-3.
+2-3.
 Using AND and OR together in a WHERE clause <br>

-Retrieve employees who were hired after 2025-01-01 or before 2000-01-01, <br>
-and have already left the company.
+Retrieve employees who were hired after 2025-01-01 or before 2000-01-01, and have already left the company.
 ```sql
 SELECT *
 FROM employees